asmit-a/pic-16b-project/README.md

 ### Download Tables

 This page allows the user to search for tables of interest and then download them as CSV files.
 First, the user is prompted to search for a topic of interest.
 Possible topics include "household", "marriage", and "divorce".
-They are then presented with a list of possible tables that concern their topic of interest.
-Upon choosing one of these tables, the user is taken to a page that contains a link they can press in order to download the relevant data and outlines the way this data is organized in their downloaded table.
+They are then presented with another form containing a list of tables related to their topic of interest.
+Upon choosing one of these tables, the user is taken to a page that contains a link to download the table formatted into a CSV and below outlines the way the variables in the table are organized.